 When an assistant teacher has obtained their Associates Degree and may be working on their Bachelor's Degree in Early Childhood Education (or similar field) they are now qualified as a group supervisor and hold the title of Teacher.
 Teachers work with a lead teacher and assistant teachers to manage a classroom.
 They will plan and run activities within the themes planned by the lead teacher, work one on one with students who need a little extra help, and take on the lead teacher role in their absence.
 Teachers will take on greater responsibilities center wide including assisting with parent education, center events, becoming a new staff mentor and completing daily operation tasks.

 Lead Teacher - Group Supervisor

 The executive director is responsible for the successful leadership, overall management and operations of DSECC.
-If a vacancy occurs, the Board of Directors will often look to the administrative staff to see if one of the program directors has proven leadership qualities that will help them lead and create director for the center.
-The executive director will have completed bachelor's degree and perhaps even a masters as they seek to continually learn and grow in preparation to guide the staff, develop relationships with families and the community.
+If a vacancy occurs, the Board of Directors will often look to the administrative staff to see if one of the program directors has proven leadership qualities that will help them lead and create direction for the center.
+The executive director will have a completed bachelor's degree and perhaps even a masters as they seek to continually learn and grow in preparation to guide the staff, and develop relationships with families and the community.